Micah-Shallom/heart-disease-prediction/README.md

 My first Machine Learning project on the heart-disease dataset Evaluation metric target for model accuracy for this project is 95%.
 Will continue carrying out hyperparamter tunning and trying newer models to achieve set desire
+## NOTE: Though greater Accuracy does not necessarily mean its a good model.